amdadislam01/Daily-Planner-Task/README.md

-# 📅 Daily Planner Task App
+# 📅 Daily Planner Task Ap

 A simple and responsive **Daily Planner Task App** built with **HTML**, **CSS**, and **JavaScript**.
 This app helps users manage their daily tasks efficiently with a clean interface and intuitive UX.